 **What are cookies and web beacons?

-What kind of cookies do we use and what for?
+**What cookies do we use and why?

-In order to optimise the user experience of our web site, we use personalisation cookies that enable us to configure the web site and its services in accordance with the preferences of the user or with the general characteristics of their equipment, for instance, the browser used and its version, the operating system installed, etc. These cookies are used, for example, to remember the parameters that were chosen by the user in their visits, to orient the contents of the web site in accordance with their language or location, or to maintain the accredited status of registered users.
+In order to optimise your experience of our website, we use personalisation cookies which allow us to customise the website and its services according to your preferences or to the general characteristics of your hardware, e.g. the browser used and its version, the operating system installed, etc. These cookies are used, for example, to remember the settings chosen by the user when he/she visits the website, to orient the content of the website according to his/her language or location or to maintain the accreditation status of registered users.

-Analysis cookies allow us to measure and analyse the activity of web sites and draw up browser profiles of users.
-We use the cookies of GOOGLE ANALYTICS, to gather Anonymous and joint statistics that enable us to understand how users use our web site, with a view to improving it and adjusting it to the preferences of our visitors.
+Analytics cookies allow us to measure and analyse website activity and compile browser-based user profiles.
+We use GOOGLE ANALYTICS cookies to collect anonymous and collaborative statistics which allow us to understand how users use our website in order to improve it and tailor it to our visitors' preferences.